Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 On Disc I of the Video Encyclopedia of Pool Shots, we show how to use your hand to recognize 1/4-ball, 1/2-ball, and 3/4-ball hits.
 We also show how to calibrate your hand so you can judge these shots (and the corresponding cut angles) fairly accurately.
 Knowing these three angles well can help you estimate the angle required for any shot.
+"HAPS - Part I: Fractional-Ball Aiming" (BD, November, 2014) also has diagrams and illustrations that help you visualize and practice standard ball-hit fractions.
 The cut angles for various ball-hit fractions can be found at the end of TP A.23.

 A simple way to visualize and estimate cut angles is to imagine an analog clock face (or use one on your wrist).
 If noon (12) is straight (0 degrees), 11 and 1 are at 30 degrees (1/2-ball hit), 10 and 2 are at 60 degrees (about an 1/8-ball hit), and each minute is 6 degrees.
 For example, halfway between 12 and 1 ( at 2 1/2 minutes) is 15 degrees (about a 3/4-ball hit), and halfway between 1 and 2 is 45 degrees (about a 1/4-ball hit).
 Other methods for visualizing cut angles can be found on the fractional-ball aiming resource page.